0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 notes:

-Allen Holub doesn't think it's srum, either.
+I don't love scrum.
+Allen Holub doesn't think it's the best either.
+- [ ] check pron
+What agile does very, very well, is build the right thing, iteratively, whilest involving the customer.

+What it does very badly is answer the question "When will it be done?".

 ---